Cookies Notice

 Special System for Employed Agricultural Workers Periods of professional activity

-Contributions can be made using daily bases, based on actual workdays, or using monthly bases, depending on the choice of the employer.
-If this choice is not expressly made by the employer, it shall be deemed that they have opted for monthly Contribution Bases.
+Contributions can be made using daily bases, based on actual workdays actually carried out or planned, or using monthly bases, depending on the choice of the employer.
+If the option is not expressly exercised by the employer, by default it will be understood that the monthly contribution bases have been chosen, which will be compulsory for the worker employed by another person with indefinite contracts without including those who provide services on a intermittent - permanent employee basis, for whom it will be optional.

-From 1 January 2023 onwards, the bases applicable to workers included in this Special System will be determined according to the provisions of Article 147 of Royal Legislative Decree 8/2015, of 30 October, approving the consolidated text of the General Law on Social Security.
+The contribution bases applicable to workers included in this Special System will be determined according to the provisions of article 147 of Royal Legislative Decree 8/2015, of 30 October, approving the consolidated text of the General Social Security Act.

 Additional contributions for overtime are not applicable to workers included in this Special system.